Disposition (Scots law): Breach and enforcement of warrandice in a disposition claim

 Judicial Eviction in the Scots law definition, deriving from Roman law, is not the laymen sense of the word eviction, whereby a tenant is removed from the property of the landlord.
 Instead judicial eviction is where the true owner of the property asserts their right of ownership.
-An action of eviction must be raised in the court by the true Owner of the land and cannot be raised by the Buyer or by the Buyer raising a declarator (ie: a legal action requesting the Court to make a legal finding in a matter).
+An action of eviction must be raised in the court by the true Owner of the land and cannot be raised by the Buyer or by the Buyer raising a declarator (i.e.: a legal action requesting the Court to make a legal finding in a matter).
 If the Keeper of the Registers of Scotland exercises her power of rectification of the Land Register, this is also presumed to be considered a judicial eviction for the purposes of warrandice.
 In effect the warrant of good title is reduced to a warrant against eviction.

 Supersession of Disposition Warrandice over Missives Warrandice

 Typically, the delivery of a disposition will supersede the warranties given by the Seller under the contract in the Missives of Sale.
 However, there are three scenarios where the Warrandice of Missives of Sale continue to be relevant: